martgras/esphome/esphome/components/modbus_controller/readme.md

 ### A new breaking change.

-Switching from using `modbus_function_code' to 'register_type'.
+Switching from using `modbus_function_code` to `register_type`.
 The code is picking best function code on it's own.
 Configuration is also less confusing.
-The options are 'coil', 'read', 'discret-input' and 'holding'.
+The options are `coil`, `read`, `discret-input` and `holding`.
 Right now a warning is emmited when you compile the project but .
-This is just a warning and you can continue to use `modbus_function_code` .
+This is just a warning and you can continue to use `modbus_function_code` for now.
+But then updating is easy - see the sed script below.
-However once (if at all :)) the PR gets merged only `register_type` will be supported.
+However once (if at all :smiley:) the PR gets merged only `register_type` will be supported.

 The options are he options are 'coil', 'read', 'discret-input' and 'holding'.